A $100,000 art prize supporting contemporary Australian artists under 40

 - Details of the work being entered (title, materials, dimensions / duration, date and place of completion)

 - Describe yourself as an artist (100 maximum words)

 - Describe materials and processes used in the work (100 maximum words)

 - Describe the ideas/themes you are exploring (100 maximum words)

 - Supporting media files (maximum of 3 with a minimum of 1 still image, JPEG or Tiff files are accepted, 300dpi, each file must not exceed 5 MB)

 - If your work is a video or sound file please make your file available for viewing on a website such as YouTube, Vimeo or Soundcloud.
 You will need this link address in your application.
 It is not possible to attach sound or video files to your entry.

 - Payment of the $50 entry fee is required as part of the entry process (Visa and Mastercard accepted)

 The Ramsay Art Prize winning work will be acquired into the Art Gallery of South Australia’s collection at no additional cost.

-The finalist exhibition at the Art Gallery of South Australia will be open to the public from Saturday 25 May 2019 until Sunday 25 August 2019.
+The finalist exhibition at the Art Gallery of South Australia will be held from 27 May to 27 August 2023.